lowRISC/opentitan/hw/ip/edn/README.md

 The Entropy Distribution Network (EDN) block provides both hardware and software interfaces to the [CSRNG IP](../csrng/README.md) module.
 A primary objective of the EDN block is to provide a simpler hardware interface for the peripheral blocks to use, in which case they do not have to directly interface with the CSRNG module.
 - The EDN block provides a set of registers for firmware to manage a CSRNG application interface port.
-- There are four request/acknowledge hardware interfaces.
+- There are eight request/acknowledge hardware interfaces.
 - Each hardware interface supports a fixed bus width of 32 bits.
 - The EDN block has an "auto request mode" where `generate` and `reseed` CSRNG application commands can be programmed to be done continuously in hardware.
 - There is also a "boot-time request mode",  where a single TL-UL configuration write will trigger a proper CSRNG application command sequence to fetch the pre-FIPS entropy for tasks immediately at boot-time or after reset.